Albert L. Mason

-Albert L. Mason was a member of the Wisconsin State Assembly.
+Albert L. Mason (August 1824 – March 26, 1896) was an American politician who served as a Republican member of the Wisconsin State Assembly.

-Biography

-Mason was born in August 1824, sources have differed on the exact date and location.
 His father, Darius B. Mason, would become a member of the county board of Walworth County, Wisconsin.
 Albert married Sophronia Joiner in 1847.
-He died on March 26, 1896.

 Career

 Mason was a member of the Assembly in 1879.
 Other positions he held include postmaster and justice of the peace.
-He was a Republican.